2008 Massachusetts train collision: Investigation

 Initially, operator error was blamed for the crash.
 As the investigation began, the crash was suspected to be caused by distraction of Edmonds, who allegedly was using a cell phone while operating the train.
 However, the National Transportation Safety Board (NTSB) ruled out distraction after it obtained Edmonds' cell phone records and determined that her cell phone was not in use at the time of the crash.
 Investigators also found that the brakes had not been applied, and the tracks were not faulty.

 The NTSB determined that an episode of micro-sleep caused by sleep apnea was likely the reason for the operator losing awareness of her environment.
-Edmonds was a relatively inexperienced operator who had tried for several years to get the job and was happy to have received it.
-The qualifications for the job included a high school diploma, a valid driver's license, a background check, and seven weeks of training.

 Aftermath

 In 2009, the NTSB released its final report on the crash.
+The NTSB noted, "The following were neither causal nor contributory to the accident: weather conditions, equipment performance, track condition, crewmember use of alcohol or illegal drugs, crewmember use of cell phones, crew training and qualifications, or the performance of the crew of the struck train."

-About a year later, another crash on the same route was blamed on an operator texting while driving.
+About a year later, a different crash on the Green Line was blamed on an operator texting while driving.